patrocinio/cloud-private-bootcamp/Labs_development/Lab-Deploy-NodeJS-Helm_DJM.md

 2. Configure the kubectl command line to connect to your ICP Cluster (Click the **User** icon on the navigation bar in the ICP Admin Console and then select **Configure Client** and copy the commands and paste them in to the terminal window

-3. Issue the following command to login the ICP CLI in to your ICP Cluster.
+3. Issue the following commands to login the ICP CLI in to your ICP Cluster.

   ```
+  cd /root

   bx pr login -a https://<icp_master_ip>:8443 --skip-ssl-validation
   ```